 As shown in Table 4, the crude protein content of pork loin was different among dietary treatments (p < 0.05).
 Additionally, dietary ISe increased (p < 0.05) the crude protein content of pork loin compared with dietary OSe.
 The crude ash of pork loin was decreased (p < 0.05) as Se level increased from 0.3 ppm to 0.5 ppm.
-The interaction between dietary Se source and level was observed on moisture (p < 0.05), crude protein (p < 0.10), and crude fat content (p < 0.05) of pork loin.
-In a previous study, dietary ISe had higher moisture content and

-- 158 lower crude protein and fat contents in pork loin than dietary OSe [8].
-However, a previous study reported that 159 dietary Se did not affect the crude protein and crude fat contents of pork loin, regardless of Se source [7].
-Meat 160 quality should be considered through indicators such as water holding capacity (WHC), color, and pH because 161 proximate composition has limitations in evaluating meat quality.
-Previous studies have consistently shown that 162 dietary Se was more effective than non-Se, especially dietary OSe than Ise, in reducing drip, pressing, or cooking 163 loss of meat [5-8,22].
-Interestingly, dietary Se did not affect meat color and/or pH, regardless of Se source or 164 even level.
-The effect of dietary Se on the WHC of meat could be related to the upregulation of muscular SeP W, 165 which has antioxidant properties [6,32,33].
-However, dietary ISe resulted in a higher drip loss as well as paler-166 colored muscle than dietary OSe [5].
-Although our study only analyzed the proximate composition of pork loin, 167 based on previous studies, dietary ISe may reduce meat quality than dietary OSe.
-In addition, because the crude 168 protein content of pork loin had a negative correlation with cooking loss [34], meat quality evaluation should be 169 supported by additional research. - 170
+The interaction between dietary Se source and level was observed on moisture (p < 0.05), crude protein (p < 0.10), and crude fat contents (p < 0.05) of pork loin.
+In a previous study, dietary ISe had higher moisture content and lower crude protein and fat contents in pork loin than dietary OSe [8].
+However, a previous study reported that dietary Se did not affect the crude protein and crude fat contents of pork loin, regardless of Se source [7].
+Meat quality should be considered through indicators such as water holding capacity (WHC), color, and pH because proximate composition has limitations in evaluating meat quality.
+Previous studies have consistently shown that dietary Se was more effective than non-Se, especially dietary OSe than Ise, in reducing drip, pressing, or cooking loss of meat [5-8,22].
+Interestingly, dietary Se did not affect meat color and/or pH, regardless of Se source or even level.
+The effect of dietary Se on the WHC of meat could be related to the upregulation of muscular SeP W, which has antioxidant properties [6,32,33].
+However, dietary ISe resulted in a higher drip loss as well as paler-colored muscle than dietary OSe [5].
+Although our study only analyzed the proximate composition of pork loin, based